fomantic/Fomantic-UI/README.md

 $ npm install fomantic-ui@nightly
 ```

-Fomantic UI includes an interactive installer to help setup your project.
+Fomantic includes an interactive installer to help setup your project.

 * For more details on setup visit our [getting started guide](http://fomantic-ui.com/introduction/getting-started.html).
 * To learn more about theming please read our [theming guide](http://fomantic-ui.com/usage/theming.html)